Three Aircraft Cabin Structures Certification Methods

 Certification by Comparative Analysis

 This is one of the most common methods for VIP completions, business jets, some major commercial jet OEMs and other aircraft cabin integrators.
 In this method, a detailed stress analysis specifications and guidelines document is generally provided by the customer or integrator for the stress engineers to strictly follow.

-This document may be known as the “Structural Design Criteria (SDC)”, or it may have other names such as “Stress Analysis Control Document (SACD)” etc.
+This document may be known as the “Structural Design Criteria (SDC)”, or it may have other names such as “Stress Analysis Control Document (SACD)”.

 This document will generally list:

 Adhering to this document is required in order to satisfy the approving authorities and the customer’s internal procedures for compliance.
-Full scale structural tests are not required in this method.
+Full-scale structural tests of the aircraft cabin are not required in this method.
 However, tested allowable loads are quite common.
 It is common for the customer or integrator to provide standard installations and allowable load test results on various approved components.
 Industry standard methods are used for analysis purposes.
 These are known as classical hand calculations.

 Aircraft structure interface loads are extracted using the FEM models.
-Then classical hand calculations are used for writing safety margins for all the critical components along the load path to the aircraft structure based on historically accepted reference materials or books such as Bruhn, Roarks, Niu, MMPDS etc.
+Then classical hand calculations are used for writing safety margins for all the critical components along the load path to the aircraft structure, based on historically accepted reference materials or books such as Bruhn, Roarks, Niu, and MMPDS.

 Various load and material or special uncertainty factors are accounted for in the margin calculations.
 Finally, everything is documented in the form of an approved report format and then submitted as part of the entire certification package.

-A majority of the activities are similar in terms of building a finite element model, calculating aircraft attachment interface loads etc. The following are the differences:
+A majority of the activities are similar in terms of building a finite element model and calculating aircraft attachment interface loads.
+The differences are as follows:

-- If 1.33 fitting factor tests are not feasible then analysis is performed based on techniques discussed in the section above
+If 1.33 fitting factor tests are not feasible then an analysis is performed based on techniques discussed in the section above

 3. Certification by Comparative Analysis